znuny/manual/source/admin/webservices/examples/index.rst

 Example web services
 ###############################

-It is our goal to help you to get the most out of Znunyl That's why we added some example configurations for web services.
+It is our goal to help you to get the most out of Znuny That's why we added some example configurations for web services.

 .. toctree::
    :maxdepth: 2

+   GenericTicketConnectorREST/index
    mattermost/index
    msteams/index